signalfx/splunk-otel-collector/docs/signalfx-smart-agent-migration.md

 Below is an equivalent, recommended Collector configuration.
-Notice that the `signalfx-forwarder` monitor's associated `smartagent/signalfx-forwarder` receiver instance is part of a `traces` pipeline using the `sapm` exporter.
-The additional metric monitors utilize the
+Notice that the `signalfx-forwarder` monitor's associated `smartagent/signalfx-forwarder` receiver instance is part of both `metrics` and `traces` pipelines using the `signalfx` and `sapm` exporters, respectively.
+The additional metric monitors utilize the [Receiver Creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/master/receiver/receivercreator/README.md):
-[Receiver Creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/master/receiver/receivercreator/README.md):

 ```yaml